Prostitution in Australia: Decriminalisation

 (1) A person in a public street shall not, near a dwelling, school, church or hospital, solicit another person for the purpose of prostitution ...

 (2) A person shall not, in a school, church or hospital, solicit another person for the purpose of prostitution.

 This resulted in Darlinghurst street workers relocating.

 Further decriminalisation of premises followed with the implementation of recommendations from the Select Committee of the Legislative Assembly Upon Prostitution (1983–86).
 Although the committee had recommended relaxing the soliciting laws, the new Greiner Liberal government tightened these provisions further in 1988 through the Summary Offences Act in response to community pressure.
+In 1995, as a response to the Wood Royal Commission's findings of widespread police corruption in the sex industry, the NSW Parliament passed the Disorderly Houses Amendment Act 1995, resulting in the almost complete decriminalisation of sex work in NSW.

 The current regulatory framework is based on the Crimes Act 1900, Disorderly Houses Act 1943 (renamed Restricted Premises Act in 2002), Environmental Planning and Assessment Act 1979, and Summary Offences Act 1988.
 The suburbs of King's Cross in Sydney and Islington in Newcastle have been traditional centres of prostitution.
-New South Wales is the only Australian state that legalises street prostitution.
-But community groups in those locations have occasionally lobbied for re-criminalisation.
+New South Wales legalises street prostitution, but community groups in those locations have occasionally lobbied for re-criminalisation.

 As promised in its 2011 election campaign, the Liberal Party sought review of the regulation of brothels.
 In September 2012, it issues a discussion paper on review of the regulations.
 It stated that the purpose was three-fold, the protection of residential amenity; protection of sex workers and safeguarding public health.
 Nevertheless, there is no evidence of a negative effect of brothels on the community.